 The deduction for office equipment is part of a broader deduction for certain depreciable business assets, which include office furniture and any tangible personal property used in your practice.

 You can't deduct the value of office equipment you inherited or purchased from certain related parties.
 You can't play games by "buying" equipment from yourself.

 How to Claim the Deduction

-In IRS parlance, you are making an "election to expense certain property under section 179."
+In Internal Revenue Service (IRS) parlance, you are making an "election to expense certain property under section 179."
 To claim your deduction, you must file IRS Form 4562 along with your return.
 In part 1 of this form, you'll need to enter a brief description of each item of property you elect to expense, along with its cost.
 If you did a trade-in, subtract out what you received from the seller.
 You don't have to expense the entire amount, if you'd like to amortize some of the cost.
 Also, if you use the equipment in both your law practice and another business, you can allocate your deduction among the businesses.